The Lola Easy Oversized Crochet Pullover is a free and easy crochet pattern that is made to measure, size inclusive and beginner friendly.

 Initially we were going to design a tight crew neckline.
 However as we finished the back panel, we could see the beautiful drape starting to fall out.
 The looser double crochet stitch along with this specific premium acrylic yarn gave a great flow to the sweater.
 We changed it to a slightly wider neckline so that you could wear it off the shoulder, or on the shoulder to match the drape of the sweater.
 However we will show you how to customize the neckline so that it is right for you.

-For this version, we used one of our favourite yarns called Heartland by Lion Brand Yarns.
+For our version of The Lola Easy Oversized Crochet Pullover, we used one of our favourite yarns by Lion Brand Yarns.
 It’s a weight 4/Medium/Worsted and this yarn comes in the most amazing colours.
 We love the slight sheen that gives all the colours a great vibrancy.
 It’s premium acrylic provides a wonderful softness and drape.
 Heartland is one of those beautiful yarns that you could pretty much crochet up anything, wear it out and it would look and feel amazing!
+You can find all the details in “Crochet Materials” below.

 We definitely were looking for an oversized feel and crocheted the Lola Easy Oversized Crochet Pullover slightly longer and the sleeves oversized.
 If you would prefer something shorter or even cropped it’s easy to do with this made to measure pattern.